min2ha/ukwa-site/content/target/58584/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Plas Brynkir during World War One – A German Prisoner of War Camp

 Brynkir is an abandoned estate in Dolbenmaen, near to the town of Porthmadog.
 The Brynkir estate has a rich history dating back to when it was Llewelyn the Great’s deer park in the thirteenth century, and later, a great estate for the Brynker family, one of the most influential families in North Wales.